BigBoland41/ModTracker/README.md

 # How To Run

+To download and run Mod Tracker:
+- Open your browser and go to our [GitHub Actions page](https://github.com/BigBoland41/ModTracker/actions/workflows/build-test.yml).
+- You can now see a log of all attempted builds, which automatically run after committing to the main branch.
+Click the most recent one.
+- Download build-executable.zip from the artifacts.
+You can optionally download the automatic test results in unittest-results.zip.
+Note that there is currently a bug where the unittest results will be blank.

-To run application, either...
+To run Mod Tracker in your IDE:
-- Run dist/detailsWindow/detailsWindow.exe
-OR
 - Install Python 3, then install the PyQt6, requests, and PyQt6-Charts libraries using pip install PyQt6 and pip install requests.
-- Run the detailsWindow.py file.
+- Run the main.py file.

-Generate an executable by:
+To generate your own executable:
 - Install the pyinstaller library (make sure you also have other libraries installed)
-- Run pyinstaller detailsWindow.py
+- Run pyinstaller --name ModTracker --onefile --noconsole main.py
-- The executable can then be found in the newly generated dist/detailsWindow directory
+- The executable can then be found in the newly generated dist directory

 To run unit tests, run the tests.py file.
+You can also test specific modules using a file with the test_ prefix.

 # Project Details